-Work done by auditors, including both the Office of the Inspector General (OIG) and state or local auditors, to examine financial statements and to review: (a) compliance with laws and regulations; (b) economy and efficiency of operations; (c) effectiveness in achieving program results; and (d) allowability of costs claimed against the award.
+Work done by auditors, including both the OIG and state or local auditors, to examine financial statements and to review: (a) compliance with laws and regulations; (b) economy and efficiency of operations; (c) effectiveness in achieving program results; and (d) allowability of costs claimed against the award.

-Authorized Officials
+Authorized Official

-The authorized officials are the individuals in your organization who have final authority and responsibility for all programmatic and financial decisions regarding this grant award.
-At the time of grant application, your agency listed the law enforcement executive (usually the Chief of Police, Sheriff, etc.) and the government executive (usually the Mayor, Board President, etc.) for your agency.
-These executives are listed on your Award Document and are understood to be your authorized officials.
+The authorized official is the individual in your organization who has final authority and responsibility for all programmatic and financial decisions regarding this grant award.
+At the time of grant application, your agency listed the government executive (usually the Tribal Chief, Chairman, President, etc.) for your agency.
+This executive is listed on your Award Document and is understood to be your authorized official.
 If any of the executive information is incorrect, please submit the correct information to the COPS Office by completing an official Change of Information form available online at www.cops.usdoj.gov.